gcivil-nyu-org/Team_Team3_CS-GY-6063-Fall2021/README.md

 ## Website:
 Our code for the Master Branch is deployed at the following site: http://outdoor-squad-prod.herokuapp.com/

+## Data:

+Our facilities data comes from the following website: https://www.nycgovparks.org/about/data

 ## To fork this code:
-Run pip install -r requirements.txt from your terminal.
+You may need to install -r requirements.txt from your terminal to get things running locally.